-A student who stops attending any class without following the withdrawal procedure continues to be enrolled with the exception of those students who have been issued a Failure Administrative Withdrawal (FAW) grade.
+A student who stops attending any class without following the withdrawal procedure continues to be enrolled with the exception of those students who have been issued a failure administrative withdrawal (FAW) grade.
 For withdrawn classes, a grade of W will be assigned and no refund of instructional or of any other fees will be considered.

 Failure Administrative Withdrawal (FAW)

 Students who receive the FAW grade will have failed the course, owe the course tuition and fees and be administratively withdrawn from the course once midterm grades are posted.
 The FAW grade will be reflected on the student’s official LCCC transcript and will be calculated as an F grade with 0.00 credit point per semester hour.
 Students who believe they have received the FAW grade in error should contact the course instructor.
-Students have the right to appeal all grades and details on the appeal process can be found in Grade and Course Expectation and Appeals section of the Catalog.
+Students have the right to appeal all grades.
+Details on the appeal process can be found in Grade and Course Expectation and Appeals section of the Catalog.